ufo5260987423/various-program-languages-benchmark/README.md

 ```
 All results are in the [`./output`](./output) directory.

+## Which Languages and Environments
+1. javascript/nodejs
+2. javascript/bun: I don't know why [Bun](./language-environments/javascript/bun/) achieves such fast results.
+Google suggests that it uses some unsafe behaviors, so by default, I won't rank it as the winner in the following table.
+But if you want Bun's performance, you can refer to [here](./output/javascript-bun).
+3. javascript/quickjs: Thanks to [Flamme Shadow](https://github.com/FlammeShadow), he contributes this environment to this repository.
+Though he mentioned in this [pr](https://github.com/ufo5260987423/various-program-languages-benchmark/pull/3) that many benchmarks couldn't work, personally, I think his experience makes a baseline: if any languages cannot reach it, applying them in actual practice should be considerated more than two times.
+4. scheme/chezscheme

 ## Benchmark List
 All benchmarks are listed in the [src directory](./src).
 I tried my best to ensure that different languages consistently perform similar operations on the same tasks.
 All benchmarks are migrated from [here](https://github.com/ecraven/r7rs-benchmarks), and I'll gradually add others.

->NOTE: I don't know why [Bun](./language-environments/javascript/bun/) achieves such fast results.
-Google suggests that it uses some unsafe behaviors, so by default, I won't rank it as the winner in the following table.
-But if you want Bun's performance, you can refer to [here](./output/javascript-bun).
+>NOTE:

 | Benchmark | Description | NOTE | Winner |
 | --- | --- | --- | --- |